waterbycounty

 What's happening with rivers in Jackson County right now?

-Jackson County's primary USGS streamgage on the PASCAGOULA RIVER is currently reading 56,900 cubic feet per second — 438% of the long-term mean of 12,978.15 cfs.
+Jackson County's primary USGS streamgage on the PASCAGOULA RIVER has a pipeline snapshot of 56,900 cubic feet per second — 438% of the long-term mean of 12,978.15 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Jackson County water compare to the Mississippi average?